 If you visit our before and after gynecomastia photos, take a look at patient #61 to get a sense of what larger scars can be like.
 This man’s horizontal scars under the breasts, in the area we call the “inframammary fold,” will fade to look much less prominent with time.
 But they won’t disappear altogether.
 This patient gladly accepted the tradeoff—what do you think?
 Would you?

 If you’d like assistance with this decision or with any other aspect of your case, send us an email.
-We have helped thousands of guys with man boobs in New York in our decades of plastic surgery and we’d be proud to welcome you to our practice.
+We have helped thousands of guys with man boobs in our three plus decades of plastic surgery and we’d be proud to welcome you to our practice.

 Reach out to Dr. Jacobs today to schedule your consultation!